Treating Insomnia with Medication & Therapy

 Effectively Treating Your Condition

 Often, patients use medication to improve their quality of sleep.
 In some cases, medication-assisted treatment may be appropriate.
-Dr. Bober can help patients utilize medication in the short-term in order to re-establish normal sleep habits.
+Dr. Surasky can help patients utilize medication in the short-term in order to re-establish normal sleep habits.
 However, he firmly believes that for the most part, sleep aids should only be used to treat acute insomnia.
 For chronic insomnia patients, he can recommend a trusted therapist with experience treating sleep disorders.

 Treating any underlying conditions as well as the sleep disorder is essential for long-term results.